A lattice Boltzmann study of particle settling in a fluctuating multicomponent fluid under confinement: Numerical set-up and Validation

 \section{Numerical set-up and Validation}

 The set-up for the numerical simulations is sketched in~\cref{fig:sketch_settling}.
 A particle with diameter $d$ is placed in a long channel with square cross section $L \times L$.
-The particle is initially placed with its center of mass lying in the center of the square cross-section and is driven by a volume force, $\fg$, acting in the z direction.
+The particle is initially placed with its center of mass lying in the center of the square cross-section and is driven by a body force density, $\fg$, acting in the z direction.
 The resulting force on the particle is \be \fp=\frac{4}{3}\pi \left(\frac{d}{2}\right)^3(\rhop-\rho_{\st{tot}})\fg \ee where $\rhop$ is the particle density which is set to $\rhop=2\rho_{\st{tot}}$.
 The channel is resolved with $L \times L \times L_z$ = $60 \times 60 \times 900$ lbu.
 The channel is closed with walls in all directions; this choice is instrumental to fully appreciate the effects of confinement.
 A neutral wettability boundary condition is chosen for all the bounding walls, while three different wettabilities are considered at the interface between the particle and the fluid: these correspond to wetting angles $\theta=120.5$, $\theta=90^{\circ}$, $\theta=55.0$ and will be denoted hereafter as ``hydrophobic'', ``neutral'' and ``hydrophilic''.
+Due to the wide range of parameters, it is highly challenging to fully validate the theoretical prediction with numerical simulations.
+In this work, we spent around 1.4 Million computing hours to accomplish the validation.
 The square cross section is kept fixed in all numerical simulations, while different particle's diameters are considered.
 Different values of the thermal energy and driving force are also simulated.
 The simulations parameters are chosen in the following ranges: $d/L \in [0.133:0.67]$, $\kbt \in [1\cdot10^{-5}:0.45 \cdot 10^{-3}]$ lbu, $\fg \in [5 \cdot 10^{-7}: 5 \cdot 10^{-5}]$ lbu.\\